huiminzhang0111/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation in React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.
+End-to-end tests (E2E) simulate actual user actions and are designed to test how a real user would likely use the application.

 ## Instructions